jCyte, Inc. Identifies Retinitis Pigmentosa Patients Most Likely to Respond in Planned Pivotal Study with jCell Therapy

 May 3, 2021

-Newport Beach, CA – May 3, 2021– jCyte, Inc. today announced presentations at the prestigious Association for Research in Vision and Ophthalmology (ARVO) 2021 Annual Meeting.
-Following the Phase 2b headline results of jCell therapy in retinitis pigmentosa (RP) first presented at the American Society of Retinal Specialists (ASRS) Annual Meeting, further detailed analyses from this study, the largest randomized clincal trial ever conducted in RP for a locally administered investigational treatment, were presented at ARVO by Dr. David Liao from Retina Vitreous Associates in Los Angeles, and Dr. Sunil Srivastava from the Cleveland Clinic Cole Eye Institute.
+NEWPORT BEACH, Calif. – (BUSINESS WIRE) – jCyte, Inc., today announced presentations at the prestigious Association for Research in Vision and Ophthalmology (ARVO) 2021 Annual Meeting.
+Following the Phase 2b headline results of jCell therapy in retinitis pigmentosa (RP) first presented at the American Society of Retinal Specialists (ASRS) Annual Meeting, further detailed analyses from this study, the largest randomized clinical trial ever conducted in RP for a locally administered investigational treatment, were presented at ARVO by Dr. David Liao from Retina Vitreous Associates in Los Angeles, and Dr. Sunil Srivastava from the Cleveland Clinic Cole Eye Institute.

 David Liao, M.D., a principal investigator of the Phase 2b study of jCell, presented data that demonstrated patients in the target population (which excludes patients with highly advanced disease who could not be reliably measured), treated with a single 6 million cell dose, had an early, sustained, and significant mean improvement in the primary endpoint of best corrected visual acuity (BCVA) (+16.27 letters vs. Sham +1.85 letters between baseline and the final 12 month study visit, p=0.003).
 All key secondary visual function endpoints, which evaluate important and different aspects of functional vision in RP patients, were aligned with the significant results in BCVA, with meaningful improvements in peripheral visual field area, contrast sensitivity, and the ability to ambulate better in substantially lower light settings as measured by the Low Luminance Mobility Test (LLMT).